stephenslab/mixsqp/README.md

 estimation of the mixture proportions in a finite mixture model where the component densities are known.
-The SQP algorithm is expected to obtain solutions that are at least as accurate as the state-of-the-art interior-point solver implemented in the [REBayes package][rebayes], and converge to these solutions much more quickly in large data sets.
+The SQP algorithm is expected to obtain solutions that are at least as accurate as the state-of-the-art MOSEK interior-point solver (called via the "KWDual" function in the [REBayes package][rebayes]), and is expected to compute these solutions much more quickly in large data sets.

 For more details on the mixSQP algorithm, please see [our paper on arXiv][arxiv-paper].

+See also the [Julia implementation of mixSQP][mixsqp-julia], which is currently faster than the R implementation, particularly for large data sets.

 If you find a bug, or you have a question or feedback on our work, please post an [issue][issues].